 On February 20, 1999, seven enthusiastic young women from the University of California in Davis, were initiated into the Chi Delta Theta sorority to become the Epsilon Chapter of ΧΔΘ.
 By founding this chapter, the Chi Delta Theta sorority finally was also represented in Northern California.

 Zeta Chapter (University of California – Los Angeles)

 On May 23, 2008, ten young ladies from the University of California in Los Angeles were initiated into the Chi Delta Theta sorority.
 Along with a commitment to the sisterhood and high spirits, they worked very hard to set up the Zeta Chapter of the Chi Delta Theta sorority.

 ImaginAsian is the annual Asian-American event of UCD Chi Delta Theta where all sorts of talent from the area is showcased.
 You can enjoy up-and-coming artists from all over the Bay and Sacramento area, and UCD students are also invited to perform.
 Some of the purposes of ImaginAsian is to highlight the wide variety of Asian-American performing arts talents and to contribute to the community through this philanthropy event.

 Every year, many local and regional talents are invited to perform at the ImaginAsian event.
 Everything is welcome, from various types of performing arts or magic shows to comedy or musical talents; there are lots to see and enjoy.

 What do I need to do to perform at ImaginAsian?

 All you need to do is get in touch with the sorority’s Cultural Chair.
-You then will receive information how to register to perform in the annual ImaginAsian event.
-And if there is a particular parson that you’d to see or hear perform, don’t hesitate and just tell us all about it.
+You then will receive information how to register to perform at the annual ImaginAsian event.
+And if there is a particular person that you’d to see or hear perform, don’t hesitate and just tell us all about it.
 The ImaginAsian organization is continuously looking for good and fresh talent!